 Tools to get the job done

-- Good sheet pans are a must and I have multiple sets of these rimmed baking sheets.
-They bake foods evenly, no warping, and parchment papers are baking mats fit perfectly.
+- Good sheet pans are a must, and I have multiple sets of these rimmed baking sheets.
+They bake foods evenly, with no warping.

 - Lastly, mixing butter and flour with a pastry blender makes the job so much easier.

-- It is best to freeze the scones for one month
+- It is best to freeze the scones for 3 months

 How to bake frozen scones

-- Get your scones out of the freezer and place them on a parchment-lined baking sheet.
-If you don't have parchment you will be washing a pan, sorry about that!
+- Get your scones out of the freezer and place them on a parchment-lined or silicone baking sheet.

-- The recipe calls for 15-17 minute baking time, for the partially frozen dough add a few more minutes to completely bake the scones
+- The recipe calls for a baking time of 15-17 minutes.
+For the partially frozen dough, add a few more minutes to bake the scones completely

 Enough said, let’s bake!!!!!